steveush/foodoc/README.md

 ### Why Prism instead of Sunlight?

 Quite simply Sunlight is no longer maintained and while it does work I prefer Prism which is actively maintained and follows HTML5 standards.

+## To Do

+*   Refactor and document the template source code.
+Now that I know how it all works I can slim down source code and then heavily document it so I can use it as the example documentation.

+## Changelog

+All releases prior to 1.0.0 are considered pre-release, i.e. I'm not finished changing stuff yet so anything can happen ;)

+### 0.0.6

+*   Replaced Sunlight syntax highlighter with Prism as it is maintained and it's just generally better.

+### 0.0.5

+*   Updated TOC to align with crumbs.
+*   Fixed anchor-links not showing on hover.
+*   Updated the search input size to match the TOC.

+### 0.0.4

+*   Added missing {@run } javascript and css as well as some additional styling for related tutorials.

+### 0.0.3

+*   Fixed page symbols not generating details correctly when displayed as primary header.

+### 0.0.2

+*   Fixed missing moment.js dependency in the npm package.
+*   Added .npmignore to exclude the generated examples directory.
+*   Updated the lunrHelper.js to write files directly to the output directory instead of to the template/static one and then copying it across.

+### 0.0.1

+*   Initial check in of template.